When to Quit Your Job for a Startup

 I’m often asked: “How do I know when to quit my job and work on my startup full-time?”

-Bottom line: work on the idea, turn it into an opportunity, follow the 100 Steps 2 Startup and Lean Startup methodologies until you have enough evidence to give you the comfort you need before quitting your job.
+Bottom line: work on the idea, turn it into an opportunity, follow the and Lean Startup methodologies (100 Steps 2 Startup program if you like) until you have enough evidence to give you the comfort you need before quitting your job.

 If you are chasing your dream but haven’t done enough research yet (research can be done at night and on weekends), it might be a bit premature.
 In the end, there is never a perfect time to quit your job.
 But if the criteria above make sense, and your gut says “Go For It” this is the time to start scaling your own business and begin an exciting chapter in your life.

 Note from 100 Steps 2 Startup: